Battling an advanced-stage illness is a difficult economic experience.

 The breast cancer nonprofit, Susan G. Komen, offers similar advice.
 “Most hospitals and treatment centers have financial counselors,” the organization writes.
 “Financial counselors can help you work out a payment plan.”

 “There are several national and local service organizations that assist people with cancer who are facing financial challenges,” explains Cancer.net.
 The Cancer Financial Assistance Coalition, for example, provides support for medical supplies, co-pays, transportation, and more.
 Another organization, the Healthwell Foundation, assists underinsured patients in covering treatment costs.

 Many people don’t know that their life insurance policy can be a flexible resource.
-Fifth Season Financial’s Funds for Living and Giving (FLAG) program offers a viable solution to combat financial strain for those living with cancer and other late-stage illnesses.
+Fifth Season Financial’s Funds For Living Program offers a viable solution to combat financial strain for those living with cancer and other late-stage illnesses.

-Unlike a viatical settlement, the FLAG program allows clients to secure an advancement on their own life insurance policy (funds for living) and still leave funds for their beneficiaries (funds for giving).
+Unlike a viatical settlement, the Funds For Living program allows clients to secure an advancement on their own life insurance policy and still leave funds for their beneficiaries.
 There are no restrictions on how the money can be spent – many choose to cover bills or other medical expenses, while others take memory-making vacations with family.
 The individual’s life insurance policy remains intact throughout the entire process, and Fifth Season Financial handles all future premium payments.
 Facing a cancer recurrence, and paying for treatment, can be daunting.
-The ultimate goal of our FLAG program is to help relieve financial stress so that clients can focus on their health and quality of life.
+The ultimate goal of our Funds For Living Program is to help relieve financial stress so that clients can focus on their health and quality of life.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance